 - Have you made a profit in the past?

 - Do you have the necessary knowledge to succeed in your field?

 - Do you depend on the income from this activity?

 - Were your losses beyond your control?

-If your business doesn’t turn a profit three out of five years then it is classified as a hobby and you can no longer claim tax deductions.
+If your business doesn’t turn a profit for 3 out of 5 years (except in specific industries, like horse racing) then it is classified as a hobby, according to the hobby loss rule, and you can no longer claim tax deductions against other revenue.